Nice to meet you.

 Having a cell phone with tethering capabilities or a mobile hotspot device can save you when your WiFi goes down, and having a tablet or even an older computer handy can hold you over while your work device is being repaired.

 Additionally, any issues you experience should be communicated to your team.
-If you're one of the only remote employees at a company, you deserve the same access to appropriate tech as everyone in-office receives.
+If you're one of the only remote employees at a company, you deserve the same access to appropriate tech as everyone in the office receives.

-Human beings are social creatures by nature, and working remotely can really put a damper on that.
+Human beings are social creatures by nature, and working remotely can really dampen that.
 The lack of human interaction that some remote workers experience can lead to feelings of isolation.

 While spending time alone can lead to some serious productivity, it’s important to remember to feed into your other needs, too.